Spending Habit Audit Calculator

 What moves the number most

 The result responds to Habit 1 — Monthly Cost, Habit 1 — Satisfaction (0-10), Habit 2 — Monthly Cost, Habit 2 — Satisfaction (0-10), and Habit 3 — Monthly Cost.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this